EvictionLab/eviction-lab-website/content/eviction-tracking/_index.md

 where: >-
   ### Where's my city?

   The U.S. government does not collect eviction data, and most state governments don’t either.
 Instead, eviction records are housed within county court systems and can be very difficult to access.
-The cities represented the ETS are cities that have the data infrastructure that allow us to track evictions on a weekly basis.
+The cities represented in the ETS are cities that have the data infrastructure that allow us to track evictions on a weekly basis.
 We will continue to add more cities as the project develops.
 We also welcome opportunities to collaborate with local officials and clerks to make this data available.
 fundedby:
   heading: The Eviction Tracking System is funded by
   links: